bgaughran/solidity_sandbox/README.md

     - WARNING: you may not wanna run a full node on laptop (takes a lot of hared drive space and days to sync from Internet the first time)
 - OPTIONAL: Mist Ethereum Wallet (install from from `https://github.com/ethereum/mist/releases) - user friendly UI to interact with Ethereum (Mist = wallet + built-in own browser, and Etherum Wallet = exactly the same wallet, but the built-in browser is disabled.)
 WARNING: you may not wanna run a full node on laptop (takes a lot of hared drive space and days to sync from Internet the first time)
 - install metamask in your browser
+- install Octotree (usefull for easily navigating www.github.com on LHS of browser)
+- copy `https://github.com/ethereum/web3.js/blob/develop/dist/web3.min.js` to a local directory to use Web3
+    - always choose the latest beta (not the 'develop' branch.
+Instead pick the tag with the highest release version)
+- install lite-server (very simple web server) by running `npm install -g lite-server`

 --*********update 25/11/2018*********
 - install VirtualBox & Vagrant